urwid/urwid/docs/manual/widgets.rst

 Keyboard positioning keys and mouse wheel is used for scrolling if not handled by the wrapped widget.

 .. note::
-    :class:`Scrollable` do not recognize if selectable wrapped widget part visible or not.
+    :class:`Scrollable` do not recognize if selectable wrapped widget part visible or not if wrapped widget do not draw cursor.
+    This means, keyboard input maybe forwarded to the wrapped selectable widget even if it not visible.
+    **Mouse input is not affected by this limitation** due to known column and raw of mouse event.

 Comparing to the :class:`ListBox`,